Our history

 2017

-• With the launch of the second edition of the State of Trans Organizing and State of Intersex Organizing, GPP and partners launched a major tour bringing the research findings to European donor government, philanthropic, and civil society organisations and to a number of conferences in the Asia-Pacific region.
+• With the launch of the second edition of The State of Trans Organizing and The State of Intersex Organizing, GPP and partners launch a tour bringing the research findings to key donor government, philanthropic, and civil society organizations in Europe and to a number of conferences in the Asia-Pacific region.

 • GPP partners with ILGA-Europe in publishing It Shows That People Care: LGBTI organisations fundraising from individuals in Europe and Central Asia.